brogers5/chocolatey-package-openrgb/DESCRIPTION.md

 ## Package Parameters

+* `/NoShim` - Opt out of creating a GUI shim.
 * `/NoDesktopShortcut` - Opt out of creating a Desktop shortcut.
 * `/NoProgramsShortcut` - Opt out of creating a Programs shortcut in your Start Menu.
 * `/Start` - Automatically start OpenRGB after installation completes.

 ## Package Notes

-Chocolatey will create a [shim](https://docs.chocolatey.org/en-us/features/shim) for `OpenRGB.exe`, as is typical for a portable application package.
+This package may create a [shim](https://docs.chocolatey.org/en-us/features/shim) for `OpenRGB.exe`, as is typical for a portable application package.
 However, `shimgen` will create a GUI shim, which will not wait for the underlying process to exit by default.
 This may cause issues with displaying console output when using the command-line interface.
 Users requiring this functionality should pass the `--shimgen-waitforexit` switch to ensure the shim behaves correctly.

 ---